Giffey? The Greens and the FDP find a much worse sinner in Merkel’s cabinet in Lanz

 On Thursday evening, “Markus Lanz” will deal with this question, among other things: How surprising was the resignation of Family Minister Franziska Giffey (SPD)?
 The Green Jürgen Trittin and FDP politician Marco Buschmann present a crystal clear opinion on the subject at Markus Lanz.

 Trittin reveals to Lanz: “At the time it surprised me.
-She would have come out of the whole story more confidently if she had done that earlier. ” The politician also accuses the 43-year-old of “a certain illogic” and states that Giffey’s image has been damaged to some extent after his resignation and the latest allegations.
+She would have come out of the whole story more confidently if she had done that earlier. ” The politician also accuses the 43-year-old of “a certain illogic” and states that Giffey’s image has been damaged to some extent after his resignation and the latest allegations, as can also be read at 24hamburg.de *.

 “Markus Lanz” – these were his guests on May 20th: